 On-campus parking is managed by the Office of Transportation Management.
 For information on availability and current rates, please call OTM at (202)687- 4372, or visit them online at http://otm.georgetown.edu/.

-You will have to set up library borrowing privileges directly with the library: the Office of Faculty and Academic Affairs cannot do that for you.
-The first time you go to the library, present your Go Card at the circulation desk, and library staff will set up your library account.
+You will have to set up library borrowing privileges directly with the library; the Office of Faculty and Academic Affairs cannot do that for you.
+The first time you go to the library, present your GOCard at the circulation desk, and library staff will set up your library account.
 For information on accessing online library services, please consult the library homepage: http://dml.georgetown.edu.

 Sharon 'Pepper' Richardson is a notary (MedStar) in the Department of Medicine (PHC - 5005).
-She can be reached at 202-444-7547.
+She can be reached at (202)444-7547.
 There is no fee for the service; she does not make office calls.
 The notary services hours are 10:00 am to 2:00 pm Monday through Friday.
 Silvana Alcocer is a notary in the office of Technology Commercialization (3300 Whitehaven St. NW.
 Harris Building, Suite 1500.
-Washington, DC 20007) she can be reached at 202-687-0843.
+Washington, DC 20007) she can be reached at (202)687-0843.
 There is a $3.00 fee for the service and appointments are required.
 Gina Lee is a notary for DC.
 Gina does not charge for Notary Services for GU personnel.
 She is located at 2115 Wisconsin Avenue, Suite 503, Room 6052.
-She can be reached at 202-687-2402 or by email: email@example.com to assure that she is available.
+She can be reached at (202)687-2402 or by email: email@example.com to assure that she is available.

 To be considered for the monthly CAP meeting, completed packets must be submitted to OFAA via your department administrator 6 weeks in advance of the anticipated CAP meeting.
 You can find review the CAP deadlines and meeting schedule, and you can also find them on all the "Step 3" pages of the Apppointment and Promotions 1-2-3 process.

-CAP reviews applications on a monthly basis, with the exeption of summer recess (August-September).
+CAP reviews applications on a monthly basis, with the exception of summer recess (August-September).
 Once your completed application is submitted by your Department Chair to OFAA, it will be submitted for review by CAP.
 Applications must be complete and submitted 6 weeks in advance of the anticipated CAP meeting.

 If you are Tenured/Tenure-eligible track, Research track, and Medical Educator track faculty members, you are required to complete your Georgetown University faculty Self-Evaluation.
 If you are on the Clinician, Clinician Educator, Clinician Scholar, or the Adjunct Track, please consult with your department chair on whether you need to participate in the evaluation process, and if so, which evaluation process you should complete.